KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Dictation.md

 # Dictation (BETA)

-This article describes the KeyboardKit dictation engine and how to use it.
+This article describes the KeyboardKit dictation engine.

 In KeyboardKit, a ``DictationService`` can be used to perform dictation where microphone access is available, like an app, while a ``KeyboardDictationService`` can be used to perform dictation where microphone access is *not* available, such as in a keyboard extension.